A Thermodynamic Structure of Asymptotic Inference: Inference in sensory transduction and metrology

 where $g$ can be nonlinear and satisfies the conditions that (i) $g(m,m_{eq})=0$ if and only if $m=m_{eq}$, with $m$ tracking $m_{eq}$ monotonically; (ii) $\sigma_R^2$ is constant; and (iii) both $\sigma^2(\mu)$ and $m_{eq}(\mu)$ are continuous, non-decreasing functions of $\mu$.
 This formulation is deliberately abstract: it does not commit to a specific sensory modality or sampling mechanism, but isolates the generic nature of repeated measurement and averaging \cite{wong2025universal}.

 The final step is to relate the uncertainty $H$ to an observable quantity.
 A direct proportionality between firing rate and uncertainty is assumed where

 with constant $k$ \cite{norwich1977information,norwich1993information}.
 This identification is not derived from a deeper microscopic theory; its justification lies entirely in its empirical consequences.
-Because firing rate is directly measurable, this assumption renders the framework testable.
+Because firing rate is directly measurable, this assumption renders the framework testable experimentally.
 From this, the resulting \emph{ideal sensory unit} is already sufficient to derive a reversed second-law--type inequality for mean inference (Appendix~2).
 Additionally, with specific choices of $\sigma^2(\mu)$ and $m_{eq}(\mu)$, the model yields quantitative predictions for firing-rate responses, including a prediction concerning the firing rate that has been found to be obeyed nearly universally in sensory adaptation.
 The relevant experimental background and evidence are reviewed in Appendix~1.

 Sensory systems are not unique in exhibiting this statistical structure.
 A similar description arises whenever an unknown parameter is inferred from repeated, independent measurements.
 In metrology, one estimates a parameter $\theta$ of a distribution $p(x\mid\theta)$ from a set of finite samples $x_1,\ldots,x_m$.
-In the asymptotic regime, efficient estimators become Gaussian with variance proportional to $1/m$, Fisher information becomes additive in $m$, and the estimator entropy admits a closed-form expression identical to (\ref{entropyH}) with $\sigma^2(\theta)=1/I(\theta)$.
+In the asymptotic regime, estimators with asymptotic normality become Gaussian with variance proportional to $1/m$, independent observations contribute additively, and the estimator entropy admits a closed-form expression identical to (\ref{entropyH}) when representation noise is introduced.
 The inferential dynamics therefore run in the same direction as in sensory systems: increasing sample size reduces uncertainty.
 What metrology lacks, without further specification, is a dynamical sampling model (\ref{diffeqn}), and the identification of uncertainty with a directly observable response.
 Moreover, without the analogue of $F = kH$, the thermodynamic structure describes limits on inferential efficiency rather than experimentally measurable results.
 Nevertheless, the underlying structure remains the same.
 In this sense, sensory transduction and measurement theory occupy the same position within a single inferential state space.

-Next we turn to developing this framework further by quantifying entropy production in inference and examining the role of the second law.
+Next we turn to formulate a thermodynamics of inference with state variables $(m,\sigma^2)$, entropy $H$, dynamics $\dot m=g(m,m_{eq})$, and trajectory-defined information production.